 People 65 and over can get health care coverage through Medicare, including surgery coverage.
 Medicare coverage is divided into several parts: Medicare Part A (Hospital Insurance) covers inpatient hospital stays, care in a skilled nursing facility, hospice care, and some home health care.
 Medicare Part B (Medical Insurance) covers certain doctors’ services, outpatient care, medical supplies, and preventive services.

-Also look to see if your state offers any medical coverage for those with lower incomes (and when you’re facing a major surgery, you may qualify where you hadn’t before).
+Look to see if your state offers any medical coverage for those with lower incomes (and when you’re facing a major surgery, you may qualify where you hadn’t before).
 Start with Healthcare.gov—a “qualifying event” such as a diagnosis may allow you to apply for subsidized coverage even outside the Affordable Care Act’s usual application windows.
-If your state has its own healthcare exchange, Healthcare.gov will send you there; once there, follow directions to see if you qualify for insurance subsidies or other coverage.
+If your state has its own healthcare exchange, Healthcare.gov will send you there.
+Once there, follow directions to see if you qualify for insurance subsidies or other coverage.

 Crowdfunding is a tool anyone can use to help with the costs of surgery in an age of rising insurance deductibles and shrinking coverage, and crowdfunding for surgery has become nearly as routine as some common surgical procedures.

-For emergency surgery, crowdfunding can be particularly effective.
+For emergency surgery, online fundraising can be particularly effective.
 If you or a loved one is facing emergency surgery, you may have little time to organize your finances—but you can raise money quickly with medical fundraising.
-Use our Medical Crowdfunding Guide to learn about raising funds for surgery and other medical expenses.

 - Pauly and Yaniv’s cases are some examples of fundraisers for transplants on GoFundMe.
 After battling a brain tumor and cancer at a young age, Pauly faced the prospect of a double lung transplant.
 Pauly’s family and friends rallied behind him to raise over $40,000 to cover many of his out-of-pocket costs, making it easier for him and his family to focus on his long recovery and getting healthy again.